pranomostro/script/README.md

 	requires [stag](https://www.github.com/seenaburns/stag)
 * pprz: make a screenshot around every half an hour, silently requires scrot.
-* play FILES: plays a flac file in the background. requires ogg123
+* play FILES: plays a ogg file in the background. requires ogg123
-* rip NAME DIR: rips a cd into a flac file. requires cdparanoia and flac
+* rip NAME DIR: rips a cd into a ogg file. requires cdparanoia and oggenc
 * sal: sort the input lines after their length
 * sts [ARGS]: starts an instance of the sam text editor in the background
 * r FILES: moves file(s) to ~/trash